stevenjmarsh/hapi-starting-point/README.md

     - I ended up reviewing the bootstrap docs in detail, and finding a helpful video on YouTube by Ben Bigras (https://www.youtube.com/watch?v=lx0IysyYLH0), to help add additional functionality (hover over dropdown displays dropdown, navbar link as 'active' based on which page is being shown)
         + NOTE: I did refactor the code for adding the 'active' class, and instead of using javascript used CSS to implement hover/dropdown

-### Micro blog (perspective, thoughts, self critique...)
+#### Micro blog (perspective, thoughts, self critique...)
-Notes I took, thoughts I captured while coding...
+Some notes I took, thoughts I captured while coding...

 * coding style, like to think I kept it neat, but know I need to be more consistent.
 I do strongly believe neat/readable code is extremely important.
 And willing to follow any agreed upon coding style/convention
 * Definitely overthought some areas, being concerned with following best practices